crawl/crawl/crawl-ref/README.txt

 * Playtesting.
 At any time, there will be bugs -- playing and reporting these is a great help.
-There is a beta server around hosting the most recent version of the current code; http://crawl.akrasiac.org/ links to it.
-Besides finding bugs, ideas on how to improve interface or gameplay are welcome as well.
+There is a beta server at http://crawl.develz.org.
+Besides pointing out bugs, new ideas on how to improve interface or gameplay are welcome.
+You can mention them at the homepage, http://crawl-ref.sourceforge.net.

 * Vault making.
 Crawl uses many hand-drawn (but often randomised) maps.
 Making them is fun and